-The Renewable Fuel Standard, also known as the RFS, is a commonsense, bipartisan law that calls for the use of homegrown renewable fuels in our transportation fuel supply — weaning us from away foreign oil, promoting cleaner-burning biofuels, and supporting over 400,000 jobs across the country.
+The Renewable Fuel Standard, also known as the RFS, is a commonsense, bipartisan law that calls for the use of homegrown renewable fuels in our transportation fuel supply — weaning us away from foreign oil, promoting cleaner-burning biofuels, and supporting over 400,000 jobs across the country.

 Growth in the renewable fuel sector has driven a $500 billion increase in the value of America’s farm assets since 2007 — and encouraged investment in rural communities across the country.

 According to the U.S. Departments of Energy and Agriculture, America has enough biomass sources of renewable fuel to replace a third of the country’s gasoline by 2050.